-Startups: Cloud phone systems are perfect for startups and business that want a low upfront cost phone system but that can also rapidly scale if needed.
-Adding and removing lines is quick and simple.
+Startups: Cloud phone systems are perfect for startups and businesses that want a low upfront cost phone system, but that can also rapidly scale if needed.
+Adding and removing lines is quick and straightforward.
 Migrating to a new location only requires taking the phones with you.

 Call centers: If your business has a call center, or is going to be creating one, a Virtual PBX can get you up and running much faster and usually much cheaper than traditional PBX hardware.

-Multiple locations: Businesses that have multiple locations often save a substantial amount of money by migrating to a virtual PBX system.
+Multiple locations: Businesses with multiple locations often save a substantial amount of money by migrating to a virtual PBX system.
 By avoiding the massive upfront investment needed for a traditional PBX, that money can be utilized elsewhere.

 Remote employees: Having remote employees often means sacrificing functionality and professionalism when communicating from cell phones, Skype, etc. With a cloud phone system, remote employees can take their VoIP phones wherever they go and maintain a consistent number and service functionality with customers and the home office.